AkDeAnalyst/Sales-Metrics/README.md

 Before you begin, there are a few things you should note.
 - Total Average Revenue per Customer (product) = Total Revenue/ Total number of customers (products)
 - Year-Over-Year growth rate = (Total Revenue from current year/ Total Revenue from previous year) – 1 OR (Total Revenue from current year – Total Revenue from previous year) / Total Revenue from previous year
 - Revenue = sales * quantity; COGS = Profit – Revenue
 - To get your year values, make use of the “Ship_date” column (i.e. extract your year from the ship date)
-- Whatever you do, the original table should not be altered (i.e, do not insert, update or delete anything from the original table.
+- Whatever you do, the original table should not be altered (i.e, do not insert or update anything from the original table.
 - Some of the tables below are not complete.
 The purpose of including the tables is to give an idea of what your result should look like.
 - The data you will be working with is a super store data gotten from kaggle.com